Overhear8805/svg2drawable.py/README.md

 The output .png files will be rendered into their corresponding directories, i.e *res/drawable-**X**dpi/output.png* in the current working directory.

+I've only tested this script on Arch Linux 02/jan/2015 and does not guarantee that it will work at all.
+**Depends on InkScape for rendering!**

 ## Usage
 **svg2drawable** *input file* *output file* --width px --height px